 Kondras delves into another tale of unrequited love about the boy that doesn’t get the girl in ‘Winter Gardens’: a bittersweet lyrical voyage of fossilized melancholy and youthful romantics (what else would you expect from a band called The Heartbreaks, though?) that’s emphatically overlaid sonically by something resembling a Leviathan of Sound, never mind a wall.
 Nonetheless, Whitehouse’s superlative, oscillating vocals soar above it, emotively yearning for a lost lover, which, frankly, you’d need a heart of steel to reject.

 The stunningly atmospheric and cruelly ignored surefire hit ‘Jealous, Don’t You Know’, meanwhile, lifts a line of self-deprecation verbatim from Orange Juice’s ‘Consolation Prize’, interestingly bemoaning being too effeminate to warrant affection and continuing every good musicians’ ongoing love affair with androgyny.
 It’s essentially another sharp jolt – with an energetic jangle here, “dancing like a schoolboy” there (‘Hand on Heart’), and irresistible pieces of northern, seaside town poetry everywhere – caught in the midst of the angsty thunderstorm that is Funtimes.
 And, while it may at times be an all-too-familiar British thunderstorm of excessively borrowed material, there’s just enough here on this commendably strong debut to suggest that this band have the potential to keep on rising.
 If you like pop the way it’s suppose to be – replete with tales of tragic romances and an irrepressible sense of vivacity – you will like The Heartbreaks.
-Don’t just save their souls, save the seaside and buy this album immediately.
+Don’t just save their souls, save yours, save the seaside and buy this album immediately.

 Funtimes is everything the title suggests – a contagious collection of breathless jingly-jangly youthful anthems that oozes pure poppy fun above all else.